-But don't be fooled by the temperature dip.
+Don't be fooled by the temperature dip.
 There are plenty of things to do this month.
 Think outdoor dance parties.
-Two mini restaurant weeks that lasts a month.
-Then there's weekend after weekend of winter sports , a little light therapy, and every shop-a-holic knows January is a prime month for deals and steals so make the best of the wind chill and read on.
+Two mini restaurant weeks that last a month.
+Then there's weekend after weekend of winter sports, a little light therapy, and every shop-a-holic knows January is a prime month for deals and steals.
+Make the best of the wind chill and read on.

 If you ask me, it's a fantastic month to be in Montreal.
 January features guided forest treks under the stars, Old Montreal's answer to restaurant week followed by yet another restaurant bill-slashing event, the best of the Banff Film Fest, one of the largest bridal exhibits in Canada, the city's craziest dance event of the season, and there's more.